Spring Steelhead Fishing Ohio: Tactics And Method Used By Guides

 Spring Steelhead Fishing Ohio: 3 Stages Of The Spring Run

 Spring is a perfect time to be out fishing for steelhead in Ohio.
-The air is warmer and the steelhead are usually in the river in good numbers.
+The air is warmer, and the steelhead are usually in the river in good numbers.

-Spring presents two major steelhead opportunities – “drop back steelead” or also known as “Drop Down steelhead” and “fresh run” steelhead.
-Drop down steelhead refers to steelhead that have already spawned and are recovering and eating as they drop back down the river to the lake.
-Drop Back steelhead are hungry fish and you will often start to see them in late march!
+Drop-down steelhead refers to steelhead that have already spawned and are recovering and eating as they drop back down to the lake.
+Drop Back steelhead are usually hungry steelhead, and you will often start to see them in late March!

 “Fresh run” are steelhead at the beginning of their migration or within a day or two of their upstream migration.
 These running steelhead are also aggressive and will feed when they enter the pools to rest.
 Targeting these fish will obviously translate to plenty of steelhead to go around.